Siddhant-Ray/ACME-Client/project/notes.md

 Fix DNS server, local testing still not working for DNS requests.
 Move shutdown server to within main script (Flask should make that possible).
 This reduces an additional thread needed?
+(solved)

+Check why "orders" key is not present in the account created!!